What Is A Cuff On A Dress Shirt?

 Double (French) Cuffs

-Like single cuffs, French cuffs require links to fasten.
-Unlike single cuffs, they are twice as long as normal and double back over themselves, hence the term “double cuff” that’s widely used in England.
+Like single cuffs, French cuffs require cufflinks to fasten.
+Unlike single cuffs, they are twice as long as usual and double back over themselves, hence the term “double cuff” that’s widely used in England.

-As there’s plenty more to talk about with French cuffs, we created a separate French cuff guide.
+There’s plenty more to talk about with French cuffs.
+Therefore, we created a separate French cuff guide, which teaches you how to wear them and introduces you to our favourite brands.

 Also known as the turnback cuff, the Casino, the Portofino, or the James Bond cuff, the cocktail cuff is a rare animal that’s a beauty to spot.
 Not for the stylishly faint-of-heart, it’s essentially a double-length barrel cuff that’s folded over itself with the cuff hems on a diagonal line.

 Single and double cuff shirts require links to fasten, and convertible cuffs are link-eligible.
-There are many different styles of cufflinks in a vast array of materials and colors.
-For more information, see our comprehensive guide to cufflinks.
+There are many different styles of cufflinks in a vast array of materials and colours.
+For more information and to see our favourite brands, see our comprehensive guide to cufflinks.

 Other Options & Customization